+It’s time to learn how to build a pantry for pennies.
 Do you wish you had one of those nice, well-stocked pantries bursting with food but feel like your budget makes it impossible?
-It’s time to learn a whole new way to shop.
 Thrift is of the utmost importance if you want to be able to afford to build your pantry quickly.

 The fact is, a pantry is a work in progress and a whole new type of personal economy.
 You can save a fortune on your food budget by shopping carefully and in quantity.